-Out of a sample of 40 students with enrollment status changes, one student was not reported timely and correctly to the NSLDS and five students status changes were never reported to the NSLDS.
-The College is looking to strengthen its controls in this area.
-See finding 2018-001 for more information and corrective action plan.
+Out of a sample of forty students with enrollment status changes, three students were not reported with the correct effective date to the NSLDS.
+The Colleges are looking to strengthen its controls in this area.
+See finding 2019-001 for more information and corrective action plan.